kosiobiora/kosiobioraceamls26.github.io/index.md

 # A "Currently" block — three short status lines for the home page.
 currently:
   - label: Reading
-    text: "The Design of Everyday Things — Don Norman"
+    text: "Rock Paper Scissors — Alice Feeney"
   - label: Building
-    text: "A small Raspberry Pi sensor logging dashboard"
+    text: "AI App for Skin Lesion Screening"
   - label: Wondering
-    text: "How accessibility research can shape consumer hardware"
+    text: "How AI is transforming the future of cybersecurity"
 ---